GEEKS-TEchnologies-LLC/GEEKS-AD-Tools/README.md

 ## Previous Updates (2025-06-27)

-- **License Key Workflow & Config Safety:**
+- **Config Safety:**
-  - The system now requires valid license keys for activation.
-On first run, if `config.json` is missing, it is auto-created from `config.example.json`.
+  - On first run, if `config.json` is missing, it is auto-created from `config.example.json`.
-  - License keys are never pushed to GitHub. `config.json` is gitignored; only `config.example.json` is tracked.
+  - `config.json` is gitignored; only `config.example.json` is tracked to prevent committing sensitive data.
-  - The app will prompt for license keys via the web UI if missing or invalid, and will not start until a valid key is provided.
-  - Add-on license keys now use new context variable names: `plus_license_key` (email control add-on) and `reporting_license_key` (password reset add-on).
 - **UI/UX Improvements:**
   - High-contrast, modernized form fields and dropdowns for all admin pages.
   - Custom, searchable dropdowns for user and task type assignment.